 Know More about Malaria

-Preventive Measures to Reduce Malaria Transmission
+Preventive Measures of Malaria

+Make sure there is no stagnant water nearby to prevent the breeding of mosquitoes.
 You can also use antimalarial medicines to stay protected from malaria.
 Malaria can be prevented by taking chemoprophylaxis, which can suppress the blood stage of malaria infections.

 Ways to Avoid Mosquito Bites